Reviewed by: HU Medical Review Board | Last reviewed: September 2022 | Last updated: November 2022

 Tell your doctor if you are pregnant or plan to become pregnant while using epinephrine.6

 Epinephrine should be stored at room temperature away from heat, light, and moisture.
 Keep your autoinjector in its plastic carrying case and away from children.
 If you drop it, check to see if it is cracked or leaking.
 Check your epinephrine pen for an expiration date.
-Throw away any damaged or expired epinephrine pens to your local pharmacy.
+Properly dispose of damaged or expired epinephrine pens to your local pharmacy.

 Epinephrine may interact with other drugs, including:1,2,6